hivemq/helm-charts/examples/README.md

 Examples for the HiveMQ Swam chart, including examples for Prometheus and Grafana monitoring.

 See the [Run HiveMQ Swarm on Kubernetes](https://docs.hivemq.com/hivemq-swarm/latest/clustering.html#deploy-on-k8s) section for more information.

+### hivemq-edge

+See the [Run HiveMQ Edge on Kubernetes](https://docs.hivemq.com/hivemq-edge/installing-hivemq-edge.html#installation-with-helm) section for more information.